 Subject to the provisions of Regulation 67, no advertisement shall be erected or displayed in the Planning Area unless a permit for the advertisement is first obtained from the Authority.
-Permit for erection or display of advertisement on Provincial Highways shall be obtain from the Government Service Centre.
+Permit for erection or display of advertisement on Provincial Highways shall be obtained from Service NL.